About Us

 Who are we?

-The AMAST (AMr in Agrifood Systems Transdisciplinary) Network is dedicated to protecting the future of our food systems and public health by addressing antimicrobial resistance (AMR) through collaborative, innovative research and action.
+The AMAST (AMr in Agrifood Systems Transdisciplinary) Network is dedicated to protecting the future of our food systems and public health by addressing antimicrobial resistance through collaborative, innovative research and action.

-We bring together farmers, scientists, food producers, policymakers, and other key stakeholders to develop practical, evidence-based solutions for optimising antimicrobial use while maintaining productive and sustainable food systems.
+In the AMAST Network we bring together farmers, scientists, food producers, policymakers, and other key stakeholders to develop practical, evidence-based solutions for optimising antimicrobial use while maintaining productive and sustainable food systems.

 Our network creates new pathways for understanding and tackling AMR challenges by: